Bbs1412/aws_beginner_project/README.md

 1. Select the security group you created for the project.
 1. Click on the **Actions** button and select **Delete security group**.

+## EC2 Instance:
+1. To delete the EC2 instance, go to the EC2 service in the AWS console.
+1. In the left sidebar, click on **Instances**.
+1. Select the instance you created for the project.
+1. Click on the **Actions** button, then select **Instance State** > **Terminate instance**.
+1. Confirm the termination by clicking on the **Terminate** button in the dialog box.
+1. This will properly stop and delete the instance.

 # 🤝 Contributions: